-The total capital required as outlined above amounts to US\$44m and will be largely met from funds raised in the year.
-Additional capital will be injected as necessary if funding allows.

-The current tailings dam has capacity until 2025 for the planned production hence it will be reviewed for upgrade and redevelopment during 2024.
+The total capital required as outlined above amounts to US\$35m and will be largely met from operating activities or funds raised in the year.
+Additional capital will be injected as necessary if funding allows an accelerated expansion.
+The current tailings dam has capacity until 2025 for the planned production, hence it will be reviewed for redevelopment during 2024.